 Entertainment ‘The Father’ review: Frank Langella gives powerhouse performance Frank Langella and Kathryn Erbe star in "The Father" by European playwright Florian Zeller and directed by Doug Hughes.
 Photo Credit: Joan Marcus By Matt Windman amNewYork Theater Critic April 14, 2016 7:55 PM Print Share fbShare Tweet gShare Email Andre is confused.
 Moments ago, his daughter Anne brought home a chicken for dinner and gave it to her husband.
 But now Anne insists that there is no chicken.
 Not only that, she and her husband got divorced years ago.
 The audience can never be sure what’s going on, where we are or who everyone is in “The Father,” a jarring and intense French drama by Florian Zeller (translated into English by Christopher Hampton) that is told from the perspective of an 80-year-old man suffering from severe dementia.
 After receiving acclaim in London, Manhattan Theatre Club is producing it on Broadway with Frank Langella in the lead.
 Andre is first seen looking comfortable in his well-furnished Paris flat.
 But as the scenes progress, and as he is confronted with a baffling environment and contradictory information, he becomes increasingly unpredictable, shaken up and helpless.
 In one especially jarring moment, he is physically abused by his daughter’s lover, who is frustrated with the burden of having to take care of Andre.
 Doug Hughes’ focused production is built around an all-out, highly emotional performance from Langella that brings to mind King Lear’s extreme fall from security into chaos.
 In between scenes, lights dance around the stage, as if to represent Andre’s scattershot memory.
 Pieces of scenery also disappear little by little, reflecting how Andre fails to notice that he is being relocated.
 “The Father” is not an enjoyable play by any stretch of the imagination.
 It leaves you feeling uncomfortable, roughed up and exposed.
 But it is a dramatically effective and culturally important one that forces the audience to see the world through the eyes of someone with dementia and identify with him.
 It should be mandatory viewing for anyone who knows a person with dementia.
 If you go“The Father” plays through June 12 at the Samuel J. Friedman Theatre.
 261 W. 47th St., manhattantheatreclub.com.
 By Matt Windman amNewYork Theater Critic Matt Windman is the theater critic at amNewYork, which means he sees a show virtually every night of his life.
 They tend to vary in quality.
 He is also a lawyer.
-Share on Facebook Share on Twitter Comments Comments section is temporarily on hold.
-Here’s why.
+Share on Facebook Share on Twitter Comments We're revamping our Comments section.
+Learn more and share your input.